F3TTT/vagrant/README.md

 0. Improve README to flesh out the github section
 1. Make puppet client join to puppet server and control puppet client with basic commands.
+ - having issues with puppet agent not checking in every 30 min due to cert issues.  dropping runinterval to 2m in /etc/puppet/puppet.conf to troubleshot
-2. Add puppet client to foreman ENC.
+~~2.
+Add puppet client to foreman ENC.~~
-3. Set up smart proxy inside foreman ENC and document procedure.
+~~3.
+Set up smart proxy inside foreman ENC and document procedure.~~
 4. Gather use cases for puppet inside Epiq
 5. Execute use cases
 6. Incrementally improve framework to fix all use cases